fastapi-mvc/fastapi-mvc/docs/about.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Fastapi-mvc comes with a number of scripts called generators that are designed to make your development life easier by creating everything that's necessary to start working on a particular task.
-Generators are built on top of `cookiecutter <https://github.com/cookiecutter/cookiecutter>`__.
+Generators are built on top of `copier <https://github.com/copier-org/copier>`__.
 It provides powerful options for manipulating and creating files based on given input and template.
 Moreover, it is agnostic to the programming language one is templating.

 Uses `Poetry <https://github.com/python-poetry/poetry>`__ dependency management